FNNDSC/pfdo_run/README.rst

 .. code:: html

         -I|--inputDir <inputDir>
         Input base directory to traverse.

         -O|--outputDir <outputDir>
         The output root directory that will contain a tree structure identical to the input directory, and each "leaf" node will contain the analysis results.

         --exec <CLIcmdToExec>
         The command line expression to apply at each directory node of the input tree.
 See the CLI SPECIFICATION section for more information.

         [-i|--inputFile <inputFile>]
         An optional <inputFile> specified relative to the <inputDir>.
 If specified, then do not perform a directory walk, but convert only this file.

         [-f|--fileFilter <someFilter1,someFilter2,...>]
         An optional comma-delimated string to filter out files of interest from the <inputDir> tree.
 Each token in the expression is applied in turn over the space of files in a directory location, and only files that contain this token string in their filename are preserved.

         [-d|--dirFilter <someFilter1,someFilter2,...>]
-    Similar to the `fileFilter` but applied over the space of leaf node in directory paths.
-A directory must contain at least one file to be considered.

-    If a directory leaf node contains a string that corresponds to any of the filter tokens, a special "hit" is recorded in the file hit list, "%d-<leafnode>".
-For example, a directory of

-                        /some/dir/in/the/inputspace/here1234

-    with a `dirFilter` of `1234` will create a "special" hit entry of "%d-here1234" to tag this directory for processing.

-    In addition, if a directory is filtered through, all the files in that directory will be added to the filtered file list.
-If no files are to be added, passing an explicit file filter with an "empty" single string argument, i.e. `--fileFilter " "`, is advised.
+        An additional filter that will further limit any files to process to only those files that exist in leaf directory nodes that have some substring of each of the comma separated <someFilter> in their directory name.

         [--analyzeFileIndex <someIndex>]
         An optional string to control which file(s) in a specific directory to which the analysis is applied.
 The default is "-1" which implies *ALL* files in a given directory.
-Other valid <someIndex> are:
+The space of valid <someIndex> are:

             'm':   only the "middle" file in the returned file list "f":   only the first file in the returned file list "l":   only the last file in the returned file list "<N>": the file at index N in the file list.
 If this index is out of bounds, no analysis is performed.
             "-1":  all files.

         [--outputLeafDir <outputLeafDirFormat>]
         If specified, will apply the <outputLeafDirFormat> to the output directories containing data.
 This is useful to blanket describe final output directories with some descriptive text, such as 'anon' or 'preview'.

         This is a formatting spec, so

             --outputLeafDir 'preview-%s'

-    where %%s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.
+        where %s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.

         [--threads <numThreads>]
         If specified, break the innermost analysis loop into <numThreads>
         threads.

         [--noJobLogging]
         If specified, then suppress the logging of per-job output.
 Usually each job that is run will have, in the output directory, three additional files:

                 %inputWorkingFile-returncode
                 %inputWorkingFile-stderr
                 %inputWorkingFile-stdout

         By specifying this option, the above files are not recorded.

         [-x|--man]
         Show full help.

         [-y|--synopsis]
         Show brief help.

         [--json]
         If specified, output a JSON dump of final return.

         [--followLinks]
         If specified, follow symbolic links.

         -v|--verbosity <level>
         Set the app verbosity level.

             0: No internal output;
             1: Run start / stop output notification;
             2: As with level '1' but with simpleProgress bar in 'pftree';
             3: As with level '2' but with list of input dirs/files in 'pftree';
             5: As with level '3' but with explicit file logging for
                     - read
                     - analyze
                     - write

 Examples